clay53/clay53/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Rust UI.
+- 🔭 I’m currently working on planning an introductory Unity C# summer camp.
-- 🌱 I’m currently learning Graphics.
+- 🌱 I’m currently learning graphics.
-- 👯 I’m looking to collaborate on anything that you'll give me money for.
+- 👯 I’m looking to collaborate on educational software and personal server management software.
-- 🤔 I’m looking for the answer???
+- 🤔 I’m looking for Rust programmers with too much freetime.
-- 💬 Ask me about anything idk.
+- 💬 Ask me about my day.
 - 📫 How to reach me: clayton@claytondoesthings.xyz or https://discord.gg/rr8uatx
 - ⚡ Fun fact: This is made straight from the template!